AlexTasev/CeleraChemie-Angular-Project/README.md

 The guest user has access to general information about the company.
 The following pages are public and visible to any visitor on Celera Chemie Ltd. company web site : "Contacts", "About us", "Certificates", "Register", "Login".

-The application is built entirely on latest JavaScript technologies: React.js (client side) and node.js (server side).
+The application is built entirely on latest JavaScript technologies: Angular (client side) and node.js (server side).
 All rights of their respective owners are reserved.

 ## REST API and DB
 The repository of Celera Chemie REST API is available at: https://github.com/AlexTasev/ExpressJS-CeleraChemie.